 Everyone has a dharma or purpose in life.
 By expressing our unique talents and using them to serve others, we will experience unlimited love, abundance, and true fulfilment in our lives.

-When we teach the yoga postures in Seven Spiritual Laws of Yoga classes, we include the movements with these seven principles.
-We have found that even as our students are learning traditional yoga postures, the attention and intention they give to these principles improves the quality of all aspects of their lives.
+When we practice yoga according to the Seven Spiritual Laws of Yoga , we include movements with these seven principles, finding that the attention and intention you give to these principles improves the quality of all aspects of your life.
 The mindful application of the seven spiritual laws promotes success and material abundance, nurturing personal relationships, peaceful social interactions, health and well-being, and higher consciousness, including intuition, creativity, insight, imagination and inspiration.

 Even if yoga only enhanced physical fitness, the time spent in practice would be fully worthwhile.
 However, while the health benefits are many, yoga offers much more than just a way to exercise the body.
 The deeper meaning and gift of yoga is the path it offers us into the timeless, spaceless world of spirit.
 Yoga teaches us both to let go and to have exquisite awareness in every moment.
 In this expanded state of consciousness, we experience freedom from suffering.
 We remember our essential spiritual nature and life becomes more joyful, meaningful and carefree.